Installing Rucio Server

 Enabling OIDC for Transfers & Deletions

-Rucio uses WLCG profile with Capability based authorization for token-based interactions with storage and FTS.
+Rucio uses WLCG profile with Capability based authorization for token-based interactions with storage.
 Authorization is applied at the RSE level: This means tokens are scoped to the RSE's storage path prefix described here, not to individual files or datasets.
 A single token grants access to perform operations on any file under the RSE's path based on its capabilities (read, create, modify).

 Token-based operations require: